draptik/slidev-demo-gh-2023/README.md

 Web UI of Github Repo

-- Settings -> Pages -> Branch: Choose "gh-pages" branch and "/ (root)" in drop-down menues, and save.
+- Settings -> Pages -> Branch: Choose "gh-pages" branch and "/ (root)" in drop-down menus, and save.
-- Ensure that GH-Actions has the required permissions: Settings -> Actions -> General -> Workflow permissions: Read and Write permissions

 ![screenshot1](./screenshot-github-settings1.png)

+- Ensure that GH-Actions has the required permissions: Settings -> Actions -> General -> Workflow permissions: Read and **Write** permissions

 ![screenshot2](./screenshot-github-settings2.png)